List of Java Testing Frameworks and Tools:

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-Many of the popular Java tools for testing are open source and have their roots in JUnit.
-These tools vary depending on the view, business logic, and validation components.
+The majority of the renowned Java testing tools are open-source and originated from JUnit.
+These tools differ based on their view, business logic, and validation aspects.

-This is the third and final article in our JAVA/J2EE testing series.
+This is the concluding instalment in our series on JAVA/J2EE testing.

-Part 2: Getting Started with Automated Testing of JAVA Applications
+Segment 2: Introduction to Automated Testing for JAVA Applications

 - JavaScript/JQuery/AngularJS (Validation for the view component)